-The Division of Soil and Water Conservation is contracting grants to local units of government (soil and water conservation districts, counties, municipalities, and drainage districts) to remove woody vegetation from streams that was deposited by Hurricane Matthew and Tropical Storms Hermine and Julia in 2016.
+The Division of Soil and Water Conservation is contracting grants to local units of government (soil and water conservation districts, counties, municipalities, drainage districts) and nonprofit organizations to help reduce flood risk and restore streams and drainage infrastructure through the removal of blockages caused by accumulated debris or sediment, stabilization and restoration of streams and streambanks, and rehabilitation or improvement of small watershed structural projects.
 The recipients are completing the work specified in the contracts by contracting with private firms or using in-house resources.